 The 2018-2019 team looked poised for a three-peat.
 Winning both their division and conference, the Warriors sent home the Clippers, Rockets, and Trail Blazers to reach the Finals for a fifth straight season.
 Matching up against the Toronto Raptors, Golden State gave it all they had, but came up short.
 They lost the series four games to two.

 Big changes have come to this team with Kevin Durant leaving for Brooklyn.
 His uniform number 35 will be retired by the team.
 Golden State will also retire the number 9 of Andre Iguodala as he was sent to Memphis.
 DeMarcus Cousins has also left town, headed to the Lakers.
-Klay Thompson will be sticking around, signing a new deal for five years and $190 million.
-Kevin Looney has also re-signed.
-The team will get a big boost with the sign and trade acquisition of D’Angelo Russell from the Brooklyn Nets.
-His four year $117 million contract is sure to incentivize him to do his best.
-Draymond Green made it clear that he will be staying by inking a four year $100 million max extension to stay with the Warriors.
+Klay Thompson decided to come back, signing a new deal for five years and $190 million.
+However, he would miss the entire 2019-2020 season due to a knee injury.
+Kevin Looney also re-signed with Golden State.
+Draymond Green made it clear that he would be staying by inking a four year $100 million max extension to stay with the Warriors.
+However, this team lives and dies with Steph Curry.
+Missing most, if not all, of the season following surgery on a broken hand has left this team struggling mightily to stay afloat.

 This basketball team lives up to their moniker.
 Night after night, the Golden State Warriors bring everything they have to the court in pursuit of their next championship.
 The talent and chemistry this team has makes anything possible.
 For more information about the Golden State Warriors click here.